jbmikk/dbcaster/README.md

 such as using ANSI SQL data types, which scripts will translate later into platform specific data types.

-Currently the available scripts feature:
+Currently the available features include:

-* generated DDL code for tables, primary keys and foreign keys.
+* generating DDL code for creating and dropping tables, primary keys and foreign keys.
-* support for different RDBMSs: MySQL, MS SQL Server, ANSI SQL.
+* syntax support for different RDBMSs.
+* type mappings between different RDBMSs (based on ANSI SQL).
 * extensibility to add support for new RDBMSs syntax using template files.

+Supported RDBMSs include:

+* ANSI SQL (standard syntax, serves as reference and may be useful for compliant engines)
+* MySQL
+* Firebird
+* MS SQL Server

 ## XLST processors support